anups303/VideoClassification/README.md

 1. Extract wav files from videos being tested.
 2. Extract MFCC features and its derivatives from wav files using jAudio, get output as .arff files

-Run AddClassAttribute.java to add a class attribute (if needed) Run AudioClassificationTester.java for individual arff files or all together
+Run AddClassAttribute.java to add a class attribute (if needed).
+Run AudioClassificationTester.java for individual arff files or all together.

 Other files:

-TextClassifier.java for training text classifier AudioClassifier.java for training audio classifier
+TextClassifier.java for training text classifier

+AudioClassifier.java for training audio classifier

+AudioTextClassifier.java for running combination of audio and text classifier on pair of audio arff and srt files